anitab-org/vms/README.md

 Communicate
 -----------

+The best way to connect with the maintainers is through Github comments.
+For queries regarding VMS Project join, [#vms](https://anitab-org.zulipchat.com/#narrow/stream/222539-vms).
 Communicate with our community on [AnitaB.org Open Source Zulip](https://anitab-org.zulipchat.com/).
-For queries regarding VMS Project join, [#vms](https://anitab-org.zulipchat.com/#narrow/stream/222539-vms).
-If there is something you want to discuss privately with the maintainer and you are being hesitant to discuss it on above mediums, then drop an email.

 License